awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-notebooks-and-internet-access.md

    + Amazon S3: `com.amazonaws.us-east-1.s3`\.
    + To use SageMaker Projects: `com.amazonaws.us-east-1.servicecatalog`\.
    + Any other AWS services you require\.

+    If you use the [SageMaker Python SDK](https://sagemaker.readthedocs.io/en/stable/) to run remote training jobs, you must also create the following Amazon VPC endpoints\.
+   + AWS Security Token Service: `com.amazonaws.us-east-1.sts`
+   + Amazon CloudWatch: `com.amazonaws.us-east-1.logs`\.
+This is required to allow SageMaker Python SDK to get the remote training job status from Amazon CloudWatch\.

 **Note**
 For a customer working within VPC mode, company firewalls can cause connection issues with SageMaker Studio or between JupyterServer and the KernelGateway\.
 Make the following checks if you encounter one of these issues when using SageMaker Studio from behind a firewall\.